Xiangyu-Lou/Registration-Management-System/development_windows.md

-# Hazardous Waste Management System Deployment Guide for Windows
+# Registration-Management-System Deployment Guide for Windows

-This document provides detailed steps for deploying the Hazardous Waste Management System on Windows.
+This document provides detailed steps for deploying the Registration-Management-System on Windows.

 ## 1. Preparation